otanim/ga-pii-cleaner/README.md

 # ga-pii-cleaner #

-This script is intended to clean up PII related client data from Google Analytics.
+This script is intended to clean up PII (personally identifiable information) related client data from Google Analytics.

 ### Prologue ###